feravolt/FeraLab_GB_Firmware--archive/README.md

-FeraKernel-GingerBread
+FeraKernel
 ======================

-Reborned Gingerbread Kernel for es209ra (SonyEricsson x10i/a) By FeraVolt.
+Reborned Kernel for es209ra (SonyEricsson x10i/a)
+By FeraVolt.